Losing Momentum: With Passive-Aggressive Partners and their Spouses

 These interventions help you bond with the couple.
 The couple will like you at first, and then the trouble will start: they will come back week after week replaying the same disappointing cycle, and any momentum you had early in therapy is now lost.

 Start with the more active spouse.
 Working actively with this partner is one good way to build momentum.
-Ask the spouse to set limits on himself or herself first.
+Ask the spouse to set limits on themself first.
 For example, “What I will do and what I won’t do.”
-Ask him or her to set these limits so that they don’t keep feeling angry.
+Ask them to set these limits so that they don’t keep feeling angry.
 It is essential that this partner stops their unrelenting criticism and creates some discomfort in the other without raging.

 Here is an example of an effective limit.
 The situation is that the passive-aggressive spouse agrees to clean the garage, but it never happens.